 STRATHCONA PROVINCIAL PARK: BUTTLE LAKE

-At this point, you’ll want to veer off of Hwy 28 and head down Westmin Mines Road to drive along the shores of Buttle Lake.
+At this point in your Vancouver Island Road Trip, you’ll want to veer off of Hwy 28 and head down Westmin Mines Road to drive along the shores of Buttle Lake.
 Although it may seem like Upper Campbell Lake is the main drag, it is actually a man-made lake created after the construction of the Strathcona Dam in the 1950s.
 Buttle Lake, on the other hand, has always existed naturally but had way lower water levels before the construction of the dam and consequently, was much smaller.
 When water levels are low, you can see several tree stumps on the muddy shore which are some of the few remaining traces of the forest that used to stand tall pre-hydroelectric dam.
-Now, Buttle Lake is a popular spot for boating, swimming and fishing and has two vehicle-accessible campgrounds.
+Now, Buttle Lake is a popular spot for boating, swimming, and fishing and has two vehicle-accessible campgrounds.
 We didn’t camp here but we’ve heard that Ralph River on the south shore of the lake is definitely worth checking out.

 STRATHCONA PROVINCIAL PARK: LUPIN FALLS